Weeds and invasive animals cause problems

-Weeds and pest animals pose a serious threat to our farm and forestry industries, our natural environment and also human health.
-For example, in 1998 rabbits cost the Victorian farming sector an estimated $360 million dollars, and in 2006–07 weeds cost the Victorian farming sector an estimated $253 million.
+Weeds and invasive animals pose a serious threat to our farm and forestry industries, our natural environment and to human health.
+The associated management costs to the Victorian economy are significant.
+Weed management alone costs the Victorian economy over $900 million each year.

 What you can do to help